1EdTech/cert-schema/docs/open_badge_v2_extensions.md

 - The current extension type/term names are not assumed to be final; it's expected that we will iterate on them during Open Badges review
 - Signature lines are currently defined in the `badge` type instead of the  `assertion` type.
 I understand that this should likely move to `assertion` per OB extension best practices
-- The prefix `ecdsa-koblitz-pubkey:` is not final and is currently being discussed by the Digital Verification subgroup of the W3C Credentials CG
+- The prefix `ecdsa-koblitz-pubkey:`
+    - This is not final and is being Digital Verification subgroup of the W3C Credentials CG
+    - The problem was that examples like this `ecdsa-koblitz-pubkey:msBCHdwaQ7N2ypBYupkp6uNxtr9Pg76imj` are not quite correct
+        - The value right of the colon is a base58 encoded ecdsa koblitz public key hash
+        - Currently the approach used by others in the community is to keep the `ecdsa-koblitz-pubkey:` and actually list the public key (not the hash)
+        - The problem is readability (e.g. bitcoin addresses vs longer public keys)
+        - Another option would be to invent a new prefix
+    - Alternately, a more forward looking approach would be to use (or reserve) DIDs (Decentralized Identifiers) for this purpose.
+- Are there any special considerations in using the 2017 Merkle Proof Signature Suite from the W3C?
+- How do we integrate Blockcerts verification into the OB verifier?

 ## Extension schemas and context